The Price of Connectivity in Fair Division: Maximin Share Fairness

 An allocation is said to satisfy the IPS property if every agent receives a bundle that satisfies the IPS property.
 For brevity, we will refer to a bundle or allocation that satisfies the IPS property as being IPS. \end{definition}

-We remark that IPS is a stronger property than PROP$^*(n-1)$ considered by \cite{SegalhaleviSu19}, which corresponds to taking $\text{IPS}(n,m) = 1/n$ for $m\geq n$ and $0$ for $m<n$.
-It is also stronger than PROP1 considered by \cite{ConitzerFrSh17} and \cite{AzizCaIg19}, as well as a proportionality relaxation studied by \cite{Suksompong19}.
+We remark that IPS is a stronger property than PROP$^*(n-1)$ considered by \citet{SegalhaleviSu19}, which corresponds to taking $\text{IPS}(n,m) = 1/n$ for $m\geq n$ and $0$ for $m<n$.
+(In particular, note that $\frac{1}{m-n+1} > \frac{1}{n}$ when $n\le m < 2n-1$.)
+It is also stronger than PROP1 considered by \citet{ConitzerFrSh17} and \citet{AzizCaIg19}, as well as a proportionality relaxation studied by \citet{Suksompong19}.
 Despite its strength, we show that an IPS allocation always exists.
 Moreover, we can obtain a connected IPS allocation if the graph is a path.

 \begin{proposition} Let $n\geq 2$ and let $G$ be a path.
 There exists a connected IPS allocation of the $m$ goods to the $n$ agents. \end{proposition}

 \begin{proof} If $m<n$, each agent needs utility $0$ in an IPS allocation, so the claim holds trivially.
 Assume that $m\geq n$.
 Starting with an empty bundle, we process the goods along the path (say, from left to right) and add them one at a time to the current bundle until the bundle is IPS to at least one of the agents.
 We then allocate the bundle to one such agent, and repeat the procedure with the remaining goods and agents.
 Any leftover goods are allocated to the agent who receives the last bundle.